What Is Double-Entry Accounting (And Do You Need It)?

 - Account: A place to record specific transactions in accounting.
 Accounts can be categorized as an asset, liability, equity, income, or expense.

 - Example: Most companies have a Cash account, where you’ll find a list of all transactions involving cash.
-Since cash is some you owe, it is considered an asset.
+Since cash is something you own, it is considered an asset.
 Read our post How To Set Up A Chart Of Accounts to learn more.

 The Basic Accounting Equation